ChristianSilvermoon/BASH-Booru/README.md

 | --tag-info (Tag) | Show details about a tag |

 For more usage info, see the output of the `--help` argument!

+Darkened arguments in `--help` are unavailable.
+This is due to unimplemented features at this time.

 #### Search Syntax
 How do you USE the search feature exactly?